rifqanzalbina/auth-mern/README.md

 - Third run in client folder  and run in the terminal `npm start`
 - That's all

+## Technology We Use
+- MongoDB
+- Express Js
+- React Js
+- Node Js

 ## Made By
 rifqanzalbina